ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-And rewrite the loop to use this function:
+And rewrite the loop to use this function...

 ```js
 for (let i = 0; i < wdiInstructors.length; i++) {